frc-5160-the-chargers/5160-docs/docs/software/command-based-programming/chargerrobot.md

 ```

 ChargerRobot extends WPILib's [TimedRobot](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/creating-robot-program.html)
-class; however, it adds a couple of extra ChargerLib-related features,
+class; however, it allows code to be run periodically without being in the robot class
-such as automatic logging setup and adding periodic loops.
+itself.
+Thus, it is required for your robot class to extend ChargerRobot instead of TimedRobot.

 ### Differences from traditional command-based
 In traditional WPILib, the main class is split into the "Robot" class